 - Compilation Re-release: Good thing, too, because by the time the Colbert Bump arrived, the original line had been out of production for ten years.

-- 100% Completion: Allows Zelda to be playable in the Gallery in 4.
+- 100% Completion: Unlocks the Cast Credits.
 Good luck with that.

 - Retraux: The Game Boy is clearly capable of more than calculator graphics, but that would defeat the purpose, wouldn't it?